 Examples of what can be deemed a reasonable excuse are:

 Want to find out more?
-Tune in and listen as our Senior Associate Dannielle Young takes you through what a reasonable excuse is in the latest installment of the Divorce Collective Podcast.
+Tune in and listen as our Senior Associate Dannielle Young takes you through what a reasonable excuse is in the latest instalment of the Divorce Collective Podcast.

 CONNECT WITH COLLECTIVE FAMILY LAW: